 Thousands of flights are disrupted each year, either cancelled or delayed, and many of these could have been avoided.
 EC 261 strives to keep these numbers trending down by providing compensation to affected passengers, on top of any refunds or other travel credits.
 You could receive up to €600, depending on the disruption.

 Canadian flights may face delays and cancellations, but if they are avoidable, you can get compensated for your troubles under EC 261.
 All you have to do is file a claim directly with your airline to get it.
 It’s the only way to hold airline’s accountable and stop it from happening in the future.
-This article was updated on June 2023.
+This article was updated in 2023.